 The Collegium Institute Student Association at Penn is a vibrant academic community that draws mainstream learning at Penn into conversation with the Catholic intellectual tradition, and with the “catholic” or universal questions that animate a human life.
-For undergraduates it offers weekly dinner discussions (Food for Thought), Faith & Reason seminars, inter-collegiate humanities feasts, a Medical Humanities fellowship series, a Philosophy of Finance working group, classical language workshops, lectures and special events together with academic departments, centers, and student groups across the university of Pennsylvania.
-The institute’s name, collegium, serves as a reminder that the pursuit of learning, which is the principal object of all universities, is a communal enterprise.
+For undergraduates it offers weekly dinner discussions (Food for Thought), Faith & Reason seminars, inter-collegiate humanities feasts, a Medical Humanities fellowship series, a Philosophy of Finance working group, classical language workshops, lectures and special events, and a robust student fellows program.
 Its flourishing depends upon its members working together to cultivate certain virtues of mind and character, such as humility, trust, honesty, justice, and the love of truth.
 Collegium’s faculty and student fellows come from a variety of religious faiths and none.
 Hear from our students by clicking to watch this video here.

 The Episcopal Campus Ministry at Penn is a resource and a home for students at the University of Pennsylvania who are interested in the Anglican approach to faith, life, and community informed by scripture, tradition, and reason.
 Sponsored by, and housed in, St. Mary’s Episcopal Church located at 3916 Locust Walk (next door to Civic House), we are guided by the commandment to love God and love our neighbor.
 Our Sunday 11AM mass is a traditional Anglican service with volunteer choir, and our weekly sung Compline service (Thursdays during term at 8PM) for undergraduate and graduate students is a simple, chanted candlelight service to end your week with peace and contemplation.
 Also, on Tuesdays during term we offer a low mass with healing prayers at 12:15PM- it is under half an hour.
 Our St. Hilda’s Chapel is open weekdays from 9AM-2PM, as an oasis on campus of quiet for prayer or meditation.
 When we say all are welcome at St. Mary’s, we mean it- we strive to be inclusive, diverse, and inviting no matter who you are or where you are in your journey of faith.